Last Updated on

 Meanwhile, unregulated bitcoin robot scams such as BitcoinTrader, Bitcoin Profit robot and Bitcoin Future threatening the security of thousands of investors who are vulnerable to these fraud products.

 A blessing in disguise

 At the end of the day, this event should be viewed as a reminder that bitcoin transactions are not anonymous and far from private by default.
-The reality is there is still plenty of work to be done in the realm of protecting privacy in bitcoin.
+The reality is the bitcoin revolution has brought a great need for improvements in privacy regulations.
 Getting angry at how anyone interacts with the bitcoin network is useless; it’s the base incentive structure that matters.
 If there are any weak spots in the protocol, it will only be a matter of time before someone tries to exploit them.
 Instead of yelling at the attackers, it would probably make more sense to build better defenses.
 When there are weaknesses in a decentralized system, there is no point in hoping that everyone will just play nice.

 Correction: An earlier version of this article claimed that two individuals from Kraken and Mycelium are involved with Chainalysis.
 Jan Moller has not worked at Mycelium since October.
 Michael Grønager is also no longer affiliated with Kraken.

 Update: I seeked further clarification from Grønager one last time on the point of whether or not they collect IP addresses for their regulatory compliance offering.
 This is what he had to say (formatting my own):